crosslandwa/react-redux-primer/README.md

 One (of many) getting started guides for React/Redux

 **Why?**
 On a recent work project I started my team down the path of adopting these tools in production.
 This tutorial is a resource to get those in my team (and in collaborating teams) up to a shared useful base level of understanding of these tools, so we can collaborate and learn together.

-It assumes *almost zero* prior exposure to React/Redux (and *nearly zero* exposure to client side JS development)
+It assumes *almost zero* prior exposure to React/Redux (and *nearly zero* exposure to client side JS development) but does assume a degree of programming familiarity, i.e. you should show no fear of `functions`, `types`, `classes`, `objects` etc.

 It *does not* aim to be an exhaustive documentation resource for those tools (I'll link out to better docs where appropriate), nor does it promise to offer **the best way** to solve the problems/areas covered...